pavelkrolevets/ssv/README.md

 ### 🛠️ Build on SSV
 Anyone can register a distributed validator via the smart contracts.
 [Get started here](https://docs.ssv.network/developers/get-started).

+## Repositories

+- 🔑 [ssv-keys](https://github.com/bloxapp/ssv-keys): CLI to break apart a validator's private key into a set of shares to be held by different operators.
+- 📜 [ssv-network](https://github.com/bloxapp/ssv-network/): smart contracts which onboard validators, operators and their shares.
+- ⚙️ [ssv](https://github.com/bloxapp/ssv) (this repo): p2p node which operators run to participate in the network and coordinate to perform the duties for their validators.
+Governed by [QBFT](https://entethalliance.github.io/client-spec/qbft_spec.html).

 ## Links